bretth/woven/docs/main.rst

     python manage.py deploy [user@host]

-The first thing it will ask for is the root domain.
+The first thing it may ask for is the root domain if it can't guess it from your nodes hostname.
 This is your SITE_ID = 1 production domain.
 You can define it as the first domain in the ``DOMAINS`` list setting in your settings.py.

 .. note::